kappnav/design/kind-action-mapping.md

 If the following action configmaps were found, yielding the effective hierarchy:

-1. kappnav.actions.deployment-liberty.trader in stock-trader namespace
+- stocktrader.actions.deployment-liberty.trader in stock-trader namespace
-1. kappnav.actions.deployment2 in appsody namespace
+- appsody.actions.deployment in appsody namespace
-1. kappnav.actions.deployment in kappnav namespace
+- kappnav.actions.deployment in kappnav namespace

 They would be processed in that order to produce the merged, final action set.

 ### Action Configmap Merge

-The action configmaps found are processed in priority order and merged together.
+The action configmaps found are processed in order of precedence and merged together.
 They are read and processed one by one, according to the effective hierarchy order.
-Each action configmap specifies either 'merge' or 'override'.
-If the action configmap specifies 'override', no further action configmaps in the hierarchy are processed.
-If the action configmap specifies 'merge', the actions it defines are combined with the actions defined by further action configmaps in the effective hierarchy.
-If two actions have the same name, the first one found takes precedence, effectively overriding all others of the same name.
+Each action configmap specifies either to 'merge' or 'replace'.
+If the action configmap specifies 'replace', no further action configmaps in the hierarchy are processed.
+If the action configmap specifies 'merge', the actions it defines are combined with the actions defined by further action configmaps from the effective hierarchy.
+If two actions of the same type (e.g. url-action) have the same name, the first one found takes precedence, effectively overriding all others of the same name.

 e.g.

-If the following action configmaps have the specified override/merge policies and the indicated action definitions:
+If the following action configmaps have the specified replace/merge policies and the indicated action definitions:

-1. kappnav.actions.deployment-liberty.trader in stock-trader namespace, policy=merge
+- stocktrader.actions.deployment-liberty.trader in stock-trader namespace, policy=merge
-   1. action name 'klog'
+   - action name 'klog'
-1. kappnav.actions.deployment2 in appsody namespace, policy=override
+- appsody.actions.deployment in appsody namespace, policy=replace
-   1. action name 'klog'
+   - action name 'klog'
-   1. action name 'appsody-action'
+   - action name 'appsody-action'
-1. kappnav.actions.deployment in kappnav namespace, policy=merge
+- kappnav.actions.deployment in kappnav namespace, policy=merge

 Then only these action config maps would contribute actions to the final action set:

-1. kappnav.actions.deployment-liberty.trader in stock-trader namespace, policy=merge
+- stocktrader.actions.deployment-liberty.trader in stock-trader namespace, policy=merge
-1. kappnav.actions.deployment2 in appsody namespace, policy=override
+- appsody.actions.deployment in appsody namespace, policy=replace

+Note: kappnav.actions.deployment is ignored because of the policy=replace from appsody.actions.deployment config map.

 And the final action set would be:

-1. 'klog' from kappnav.actions.deployment-liberty.trader
+1. 'klog' from stocktrader.actions.deployment-liberty.trader
-1. 'appsody-action' from kappnav.actions.deployment2
+1. 'appsody-action' from appsody.actions.deployment

 ## Pre-defined KindActionMapping Custom Resource